pawarrachana06/Python_Notes/README.md

 ## Syntax and Semantics

-- syntax refers to the set of rules that defines the combination of symbols that are considered to be correctly strcutured programs in a language.
+- syntax refers to the set of rules that defines the combination of symbols that are considered to be correctly structured programs in a language.

 - Semantics refers to the menaing or the interpretation of the symbols,characters,and commends in a language.It is about what the code is supposed to do when it runs.